 EW1 The Falls of Balgy and Loch Damh (Shieldaig)

 EW2 The Shieldaig Peninsula (Shieldaig)

-EW3 West Lodge, Loch Torridon and Loch Torridon Hotel (Shieldaig)
+EW3 West Lodge, Loch Torridon and Loch Torridon Hotel and Inn (Shieldaig)

 EW4 Coire Mhic Nobuil (Alligin)